SEGH/google-scripts/README.md

 Modify name in html message to be your name.

 Must have a groups of contacts that matches the getContactGroup argument.
-Add zoomLink, timeZone, day, and time custom fields to contacts.
+Add 'Zoom-link', 'Time-zone', 'Day', and 'Time' custom fields to contacts.
 The function will draft an email for every contact in that group.

 Add a time-based trigger to automatically run function at chosen time.